-It has thus been possible to arrange the coins in the Catalogue in historical order, usually in the succession of reigns, or coinages, but sometimes under coinages covering several reigns, there being cases in which it is convenient or necessary to treat a coinage as a whole.
+It has thus been possible to arrange the coins in the Catalogue in historical order, usually in the succession of Arrangement, reigns, but sometimes under coinages covering historical under several reigns, there being cases in which it reigns, or coinages. is convenient or necessary to treat a coinage as a whole.
 These coinages are however exceptional, and may thus be specially treated.

 Subdivisions, geographical under reigns, or coinages.

-Farther, each series is divided into geographical groups.
-It is necessary here to explain the main principles of arrangement, which are not so obvious as those based on the succession of reigns.
+Farther, each series is divided into geographical It is necessary here to explain the main principles of arrangement, which are not so obvious as those based on the succession of reigns.